< Back to Blog

 Hot

 The temperature affects the sampling rate, but very little.
 For every 10 degrees Fahrenheit greater than 72 degrees, the sampling rate will increase 1%.
-So, if the temperature is 92 degrees F, the sampling rate will go up 2%.
-Before you call the lab to have them adjust the data, consider that 2% changes your result from 1.00 ppm to 1.02 ppm.
+So, if the temperature is 92 degrees F, the sampling rate will go up 2% and your result without factoring this in will be biased high by 2%.
+Before you call the lab to have them adjust the data, consider that the 2% changed your result from 1.00 ppm to 1.02 ppm.
 Significant?
 Not likely.

 Cold